Quad-monitor floor stand

 Casting box – probably way overkill

 There are many ways of mixing up concrete, depending on the application.
 I’m not interested in marbling effects, perfect edges or surfaces, and fancy colours.
-I just want a big, heavy lump on the end of a pole.
+I want a big, heavy lump on the end of a pole.
 So, a simple 3-2-1 mix it was.

 3 Parts Ballast sand, 2 parts cement, 1 part water

-With concrete, it’s important to allow the hydration reaction to proceed to completion, by preventing the water component from leaking out too early.
+With concrete, it’s important to allow the hydration reaction to proceed to completion by preventing the water component from leaking out too early.
 I achieved this by sealing up the edges of the casting box with silicone.
 I added a few cardboard tubes around the bolt threads to make some holes in the bottom of the casting.

-Seal up the edges with silicone, and add some cardboard tubes around the threads to keep the concrete pouring out
+Seal up the edges with silicone, and add some cardboard tubes around the threads to keep the concrete from pouring out

 Whack it in and bash it flat, cover with clingfilm and leave it for a few days